odinuv/web/en/apv/walkthrough/database/index.md

     Query executed OK, 1 row affected.

-Click on **select** next to the `location` table to verify, that the row really got inserted into the table.
+Click on **select** next to the `location` table to verify that the row really got inserted into the table.
 That's -- once you know the structure of the destination table, writing an SQL INSERT statement is easy.
 Notice that there are two keywords used at the beginning of the query `INSERT INTO`.
 If you have some programming background, this may look unusual to you.
 It is supposed to improve the readability of the